Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Frequentist Consistency of PFNs

 \subsection{BvM Property of MP-OSPC}

-To establish the BvM theorem for our \MPOSPC, the key requirement is to show that the $L_2$-convergence property (see Theorem~\ref{thrm:bvm}) is satisfied for MP-based posteriors of a PFN.
+To establish the BvM theorem for our \MPOSPC, the key requirement is to show that the $L_2$-concentration property (see Theorem~\ref{thrm:bvm}) is satisfied for MP-based posteriors of a PFN.
 Intuitively, this condition ensures that the posterior concentrates sufficiently fast around the true nuisance functions so that the second-order remainder term vanishes asymptotically.
-Because PFNs are only approximately Bayesian, deriving the exact convergence rates for a specific PFN is challenging and depends on many factors (\eg, the underlying transformer architecture, the training procedure, and the specification of the synthetic priors).
-Hence, the BvM result should be interpreted as holding up to the second-order remainder term $R_2$, whose magnitude reflects how well the PFN approximates the ideal Bayesian posterior in practice.
+Because PFNs are only approximately Bayesian, deriving the exact concentration rates for a specific PFN is challenging and depends on many factors (\eg, the underlying transformer architecture, the training procedure, and the specification of the synthetic priors).

-Once the $L_2$-convergence condition is satisfied, the BvM theorem guarantees asymptotic normality.
+Once the $L_2$-concentration condition is satisfied, the BvM theorem guarantees asymptotic normality.
 However, different constructions of functional posteriors (variants (a)--(c)) can still induce slightly different second-order contributions to the posterior variance.
 In particular, although all variants share the same leading variance term of order $1/n$, they differ by terms of order $o_\mathbb{P}(1/n)$.
-This distinction can be formalized as follows.

-\begin{prop}[Asymptotic variance of MP-based posteriors] Assume an MP-based Bayesian estimator $\tilde{\eta}^\diamond$ (where $\diamond$ is either a (a)~$x$-independent, (b)~$x$-parallel, or (c)~smooth variant of the MP-based posterior) satisfies the conditions of Theorem~\ref{thrm:bvm}.
-Then, the asymptotic variance of the MP-based OSPC ATE posterior is approximately \begingroup\makeatletter \f@size{9}\check@mathfonts
+We provide further details in Appendix~\ref{app:func-post}.